UnicycleBloke/yagl/docs/actions/action05.md

 - The block name is `replace_sprites`.

 - The "decoration" in angle brackets after the block name includes:
     - The type of feature (`Aqueducts` in the example) for which the sprites are created.
-One of the following enumeration values is possible:
+One of the following enumeration values is possible (see [new features](../sundries/new_features.md)):
         - `PreSignal`        (value = 0x04)
         - `Catenary`         (value = 0x05)
         - `Foundations`      (value = 0x06)